-In addition, Hommie Beharry, Melanie Davies, Natalie Bell, Jane Christofi, Hayley McGrane and Rehema Essop act as Deputy Designated Safeguarding Leads and part of the Safeguarding Team.
-The safeguarding role all members of the Safeguarding Team should be inserted specifically in each member's job description.
+In addition, Hommie Beharry, Melanie Davies, Natalie Bell, Jane Christofi and Rehema Essop act as Deputy Designated Safeguarding Leads and part of the Safeguarding Team.
+[JK6]

 The DSL's and Safeguarding Team will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
 This training will be approved by and meet the standards as required by the Lambeth Children's Safeguarding Partnership.